Grig84/ethics_fall2025/_casestudy/00_index.md

 HERE WILL BE AN IMAGE DENOTING LEVEL 2
 ### Level 2: We're Getting There
 We start to see combinations of steering AND acceleration/braking control when we get to the Level 2.
-Here, you will see lane keep assist and adaptive cruise control combine to create roadtrip modes.
+Here, you will see lane keep assist and adaptive cruise control combine to create roadtrip modes, which can keep you in your lane and maintain your speed.
 The vehicle will assist in your driving, but you are still in charge, and it is just helping guide you along the way.
 [More info on Level 2](Level2/)

 HERE WILL BE AN IMAGE DENOTING LEVEL 3